-Fair, realistic rates let copywriters do what they do best: deliver powerful, business-focused content that delivers real benefit.
+Fair, realistic rates let copywriters do what they do best: capture attention, raise awareness and make sales.

 This page includes sections on pricing by the job (below), pricing by the hour or day and pricing by the word.